 Metadata Tables¶

-When meta_enabled is true (the default), pg2iceberg writes operational metadata into a set of Iceberg tables in a dedicated namespace.
-This gives you a queryable audit log of every commit, compaction, maintenance run, and checkpoint save — directly accessible from any Iceberg-compatible query engine.
+When sink.meta_namespace is set, pg2iceberg writes operational metadata into a set of Iceberg tables in that namespace.
+This gives you a queryable audit log of every commit, compaction, and maintenance run — directly accessible from any Iceberg-compatible query engine.

 Namespace¶